trskop/magic-file-java-6/README.md

     $ sudo apt-get install libmagic-dev

-Make sure your `JAVA_HOME` environment variable is exported with correct path to your Java installation, e.g. like this:
+Make sure your `JAVA_HOME` environment variable is exported with correct path to your Java installation and run `make`, e.g. like this:

     $ # Ubuntu 12.10 with oracle-java7-installer package installed
     $ export JAVA_HOME=/usr/lib/jvm/java-7-oracle

-Other option is to pass `JAVA_HOME` directly to make.

-Run `make`:

     $ make

-Example for directly passed `JAVA_HOME`:
+Other option is to pass `JAVA_HOME` directly to `make`:

     $ make JAVA_HOME=/usr/lib/jvm/java-7-oracle

-Run Ant:
+Now run Ant:

     $ ant